Josephdada01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 set mode to a file to read write and excute you use chmod --reference to mirror a file use chmod a+X * to execute permission to all subdirectories of the current directory
+chmod 753 set mode to a file to read write and excute you use chmod --reference to mirror a file use chmod a+X * to execute permission to all subdirectories of the current directory use mkdir -m 751 my_dir to create a directory that has permission with the name my_dir